Danial Kalbasi

 It’s essential to have a clear picture of your organization’s above values and priorities, especially if you are a startup.
 Small business tolerance of mistakes is usually low, and it can lead to the startup’s failure at some point.
 There is a higher tolerance for mistakes in larger companies when a wrong decision is taken.

 Measure the correlation between business value and your resources.
-The correlation between the feature’s business value and the time the development team needs to invest is a crucial point to measure before jumping into the development.
+The correlation between the feature’s business value and the time the development team needs to invest is a crucial point to measure before beginning development.
 The more your feature business values go up and become a need for your revenue funnel, the more your team should invest their resources.

-Have a clear overview of organization size and policies.
-Various things might limit your decision-making, such as company policies, software licensing, or staffing.
+Have a clear understanding of the organization's size and policies.
+Various factors may limit your decision-making, such as company policies, software licensing, or staffing requirements.
 Take note of them.

 How complete is good enough?
-In today’s software industry, it means many things when we talk about third-party.
-It can be an Open Source Software (OSS) package, managed services by various cloud providers like Amazon and Google, a mix of the last two, and comes with a more straightforward UI to get the job done or other combinations.
+In today’s software industry, the term "third-party" means many things.
+It can be an Open Source Software (OSS) package, managed services provided by various cloud providers like Amazon and Google, a combination of the two, or a mix of the last two, and comes with a more straightforward UI to get the job done, or other combinations.
 As you can see, we can leverage these options and pick the one that fits our needs.

-Sometimes picking up a ready service with zero development is a good choice as long as your business does not depend on it too much.
-And some other time, it’s better you pick up a managed service, integrate it with your app, and build a simple UI to start with.
-This at least gives you the power of scaling whenever you need to do it, based on your business needs and many other factors that you might miss to calculate at the start.
+Sometimes, picking up a ready-made service with zero development is a good choice, as long as your business does not depend on it too much.
+At some other time, you should consider picking up a managed service, integrating it with your app, and building a simple UI to get started.
+This at least gives you the power to scale whenever you need to, based on your business needs and many other factors that you might overlook when calculating at the start.